rncm-prism/prism-samplernn/README.md

 * In-training audio generation can be switched off, through the new `--generate` parameter (`True` by default).
 * In-training audio generation, when enabled, is aligned with checkpointing frequency (determined by `--checkpoint_every`).
 * A new `--reduce_learning_rate_after` parameter allows for the learning rate to dynamically adjust itself during training, decaying exponentially after the specified number of epochs.
-* A new `--early_stopping_patience` determines the number of epochs without improvement after which training is automatically terminated (defaults to 3).
+* A new `--early_stopping_patience` parameter determines the number of epochs without improvement after which training is automatically terminated (defaults to 3).

 -----------
 ### Table of Contents